Hysterectomy is the surgical

 2 to 4 weeks

-The hysterectomy recovery period depends on the technique used.
+The hysterectomy recovery period relies on the method used.
 Patients can leave the hospital in 2 to 5 days.
-Patients can usually return to work in around 10-12 weeks, depending on the nature of their profession.
+Patients can generally turn back to work in approximately 10-12 weeks, relying on the nature of their profession.

 ● Excessive bleeding